banyanlogic/website/insights.md

 The * Absolute, Relative and Transactional (A.R.T.) friction factors can make or break Security.
 Consider these cause and effect relationships:
 * Absolute Friction occurs and snowballs when the Stakeholders are not heard or understood or when the Security Group is not heard or understood.
 Effect is irrelevancy of the Security Group.
 * Relative Friction occurs and snowballs when there is a Process disconnect.
 Effect is inefficiency.
-* Tactile Friction occurs and snowballs when Stakeholder's technology is not understood sufficiently and deeply by Security, or when security technology is not communicated sufficiently to Stakeholders
+* Tactile Friction occurs and snowballs when the Stakeholder’s technology is not understood sufficiently and deeply by the Security Group, or when security technology is not communicated sufficiently to the Stakeholders.
+Effect is ineffectiveness against attacks.

 ### Evaluation tool
 Method to assess A.R.T. score is advocated based on the 'Empathy' (not sympathy nor apathy) that Security Groups have toward Enterprise / Agency / Business's goal.
 A list of lifecycles and a 'key concept' for each is leveraged to generate the score.
 A detailed scorecard is under development.